 There is no unified theory about the function of sleep.
 The current consensus is that sleep is essential for good health, mental and emotional functioning.
 It is very important for repair and maintenance of physiological, biochemical and neurological functions.
 We know that sleep is needed, because when people do not get an adequate amount of sleep, they suffer negative consequences during the day (e.g., reduced alertness, compromised immune function) and also sleep longer than usual the following night (sleep rebound).
 People often ask, “how much sleep do I need?” from the current state of the science, the answer is not clear.
 Sleep duration varies with age and personal needs, depending on physical activity and other factors.
 Please see below a representation of recomnneded hours of sleep by the Sleep Foundation.

-If you have been suffering with Insomnia, through CBTi, we will guide yo to achieve your goal to a more normal sleep.
+If you have been suffering with Insomnia, we will guide you, using CBTi, to achieve your goal to a more normal sleep.
 CBT-I is collaborative and requires patient engagement and commitment which will improve efficiency of therapy and equip the individual with lifelong skills to achieve good quality sleep.

 Therapy sessions can include the following aspects in an order to fit individual needs:

 Quality of sleep has been impacted by the new normals of life - stressful jobs and the difficulty switching work off, 24/7 availability of information and advice, push messaging and targeted marketing, and enabling most of this is the smartphone.
 Fantastic devices that have opened up the world but they do come with a price.

 From the efect of the screen itself on sleep quality, to the interruption of sleep by constant notifications, it has to be recognised that smartphone use has impacted sleep quality for many people.
 Many of the basics of sleep hygiene have got lost in the data driven age.

 Try to remember some of the basics of sleep hygiene

 Stick to a routine

 Avoid the blue light of smart devices before bedtime